UniversalDependencies/docs/_axm/feat/VerbForm.md

 In Middle Armenian grammar, these words are normally called _converbs_.
 However, since the UD definition `Part` partially covers the use of converbs, we use the same label.

-Note, that the so called _negative participle_ is used to form negated periphrastic conditional forms.
+Note, that the so called _negative participle_ is used to form negated periphrastic indicative and conditional forms.
 We mark them [Connegative]().

 Middle Armenian has six types of participles: